sgarcia0206/comp122-f23/format-encodings/notes_11_06.md

         echo 0 | java_subroutine -L bits2int.j get_bit
         ```

-  1. Validating your paperlike submission
+  1. Validating your paper-like submission
      - recall you must craft your submission so:
        1. the rendering of your  submission.md file is correct ({open,start} submission.md)
-       1. the text formating of your submission.md file is correct (subl submission.md)
+       1. the text formatting of your submission.md file is correct (subl submission.md)
        1. you have correctly associated your responses with response tags/blocks

      - recall you should be using `make` to review your submission